Academic Catalogs

 Lecture Content

 I. The Head A. Skeleton B. Foramina C. Cranial nerves D. Brain E. Enclosing structures/membranes F. Sinuses and veins G. Arteries H. Ventricles II.
 The Neck A. Skeleton B. Cartilage and other structures C. Viscera 1.
-Thyroid and parathyroid nb 2.
+Thyroid and parathyroid nbsp; 2.
 Salivary glands D. Arteries E. Veins F. Muscles III.
 The Chest A. Skeleton B. Enclosing structures C. Airway structures D. Viscera 1.
 Heart E. Arteries F. Veins IV.
 The Abdomen A. Skeleton B. Enclosing structures C. Viscera 1.
 Stomach 2.
 Spleen 3.
 Kidneys and ureters 4.
 Pancreas 5.
 Liver 6.
 Gallbladder and ducts 7.
 Small intestine 8.
 Large intestine 9.
 Abdominal aorta 10.
 Inferior vena cava (IVC) 11.
-Adrenals D. nb Arteries E. Veins F. Muscles V. The Male and Female Pelvis A. Skeleton B. Viscera 1.
+Adrenals D. nbsp; Arteries E. Veins F. Muscles V. The Male and Female Pelvis A. Skeleton B. Viscera 1.
 Bladder 2.
 Sigmoid Colon 3.
 Rectum C. Arteries D. Veins E. Muscles F. Male urogenital system G. Female urogenital system VI.
-Peripheral Vasculature A. b Upper extremities 1.
+Peripheral Vasculature A.n bsp; Upper extremities 1.
 Veins 2.
 Arteries B. Lower extremities 1.
 Veins 2.
 Arteries VII.
 The Eye 1.
 Muscles 2.
 Eye ball 3.
 Lens

 Lab Content